simo1730/NoteDetector/README.md

 # NoteDetector
- A simple python script to detect notes from an audio file
+ A simple python script used for note detection from sound files.